hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 2. Architectural View

 The HP Cloud Object Storage API is implemented as a set of ReSTful web services.
-All authentication and container/object operations can be performed with standard HTTP calls.
+All account, container and object operations can be performed with standard HTTP calls.
 See the [Wikipedia article](http://en.wikipedia.org/wiki/REST) for more information about ReST.